nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 # remove '.example' form the file name and replace with correct values as needed or create a new file named 'acme.yml'.
 acme:
   # Contact emails for each Member used when ordering certificates from the ACME Servers,
-  # where the key is Member Code.
-When ordering Authentication Certificates, Security Server
+  # where the key is the Member ID in the form <instance_id>:<member_class>:<member_code> and
+  # should also be surrounded by '[ ]' marks to allow for ':'.
+When ordering Authentication Certificates,
-  # owner's Member Code is used.
+  # Security Server owner's Member ID is used.
   contacts:
-    1234567-8: member1@example.org
+    '[EU:COM:1234567-8]': member1@example.org
-    9090909-1: member2@example.org
+    '[EU:GOV:9090909-1]': member2@example.org

   # ACME external account binding credentials grouped by Certification Authorities(CA-s) and Members,
-  # where CAs have their name as key and should be surrounded '[ ]' marks to allow spaces in their names.
+  # where CAs have their name as key and should be surrounded by '[ ]' marks to allow spaces.
-  # For Members the key is the Member Code, and they have two properties: kid and mac-key, which should be
+  # For Members the key is the Member ID in the form <instance_id>:<member_class>:<member_code> and
+  # should also be surrounded by '[ ]' marks to allow for ':'.
+They have two properties: kid and mac-key, which should be
   # acquired externally from the CA. If the CA supports kid-based certificate type selection, then credentials starting
   # with the prefix "auth-" can be used to order authentication certificate and credentials starting with "sign-" can
   # be used to order signing certificates.